ZhivkoZ/ZHblog/2016-10-26-Use-mongodb.md

 To connect to MongoDB through the mongo.exe shell, open another Command Prompt.
 When connecting, specify the data directory if necessary.
 This step provides several example connection commands.

-If your MongoDB installation uses the default data directory, connect without specifying the data directory:
+ MongoDB If your installation uses the default data directory, connect without specifying the data directory:

 {% highlight text %}C:\mongodb\bin\mongo.exe
-If you installation uses a different data directory, specify the directory when connecting, as in this example:
+you if installation uses a different data directory, specify the directory when connecting, as in this example:

 C:\mongodb\bin\mongod.exe --dbpath d:\test\mongodb\data{%
-If your path includes spaces, enclose the entire path in double quotes.
+Your path if includes spaces, enclose the entire path in double quotes.
 For example:

 C:\mongodb\bin\mongod.exe --dbpath "d:\test\mongo db data"
-If you want to develop applications using .NET, see the documentation of C# and MongoDB for more information. {% endhighlight %}
+ you  want to develop applications using .NET, see the documentation of C# and MongoDB for more information. {% endhighlight %}
 4.**Begin using MongoDB.**

 To begin using MongoDB, see Getting Started with MongoDB.
 Also consider the Production Notes document before deploying MongoDB in a production environment.